hitbug-exe/End-Boot/README.md

 # Conclusion

-If you're looking for a simple, reliable, and effective bootloader for your apocalypse plan, look no further than BootLOL-ypse.
+If you're looking for a simple, reliable, and effective bootloader for your apocalypse plan, look no further than End-Boot.
 This tiny piece of code may just be the key to surviving the end of the world (*if you want to;)*).